jverne/nqc/README.md

 NQC
 ---
-NQC (Not Quite C) is a programming language for several LEGO MINDSTORMS products including the RCX, CyberMaster, and Scout.
+"Not Quite C is a simple language with a C-like syntax that can be used to program Lego's RCX programmable brick (from the Mindstorms set).
+If you are just getting started with programming, then graphical environments such as the Mindstorms RIS software or Robolab are probably better choices.
+If, however, you're a C programmer and prefer typing a few lines to drag and drop icon programming, then NQC may be perfect for you.

+NQC is free software released under the Mozilla Public License (MPL)."

-This is my own repo to capture my changes to the code as found on [BricxCC](http://bricxcc.sourceforge.net/nqc/).
+This is my own repo to capture my changes to the 3.1r6 code as found on [BricxCC](http://bricxcc.sourceforge.net/nqc/).
 I've been maintaining this private fork for a few years in order to keep it building and running on OS X and BSD.

 The original README from the NQC project follows.